satio98/PolicySense-RAG-Assistant/README.md

   - `legal_app.py` — app entrypoint (Flask server)
   - `prompt_template.py` — templated prompts used by the assistant
   - `templates/chat.html` — front-end demo UI
-  - 'data' — folder containing all the data the source is grounded from.
+  - `data` — folder containing all the data the source is grounded from.
 - **Why it matters:** Shows architecture decisions (separation of concerns), prompt-driven logic, and a deployable web demo.

 Quick run (local)